peterhry/peterhrynkow.com/_drafts/component-api.md

 } />
 ```

 What approach is best?
-It depends.
+Again, It depends.
 Does you component prioritize consistency or flexibility.

 #### Consistency